King's Head Theatre: Background

 The King's Head has presented a wide array of productions: musicals, stand-up comedy, revues, contemporary forgotten classics, and new work by both new and established playwrights.
-Under the Crawfords' leadership The King's Head has won multiple awards and numerous productions have transferred to mainstream West End and Broadway theatres, including Mr Cinders, Wonderful Town starring Maureen Lipman and Tom Stoppard's Artist Descending a Staircase.
-In the five years after his death, productions have included the world stage premiere of Leonard Bernstein's Peter Pan, directed by Stephanie Sinclaire, which transferred to the Lobero Theatre in California.
+Under the Crawfords' leadership The King's Head won multiple awards and numerous productions transferred to mainstream West End and Broadway theatres, including Mr Cinders, Wonderful Town starring Maureen Lipman and Tom Stoppard's Artist Descending a Staircase.
+Since his death, productions have included the world stage premiere of Leonard Bernstein's Peter Pan, directed by Stephanie Sinclaire, which transferred to the Lobero Theatre in California.
 Fucking Men also ran at the theatre for nine months in the late night slot as well as the main time slot before Steven Levy transferred it to The Arts Theatre.

-A documentary about the theatre, The King's Head: A Maverick in London (2006) was produced by Dragonfly Films and Xi Pictures and co-directed by Stephanie Sinclaire and Jason Figgis.
+A documentary about the theatre, The King's Head: A Maverick in London (2006), was produced by Dragonfly Films and Xi Pictures, and co-directed by Stephanie Sinclaire and Jason Figgis.
 It ran on SkyARTS World for three years.

-In 2002, Dan & Stephanie won the Queen's Golden Jubilee Award for their contribution to the Arts and the Trainee Resident Director Scheme they started won the Royal Anniversary Trust Award.
+In 2002, Crawford and Sinclaire won the Queen's Golden Jubilee Award for their contribution to the Arts, and the Trainee Resident Director Scheme that they had begun won the Royal Anniversary Trust Award.

-2010 - 2020
+2010–2020

 In March 2010, Opera Up Close founded by Adam Spreadbury-Maher and Robin Norton-Hale became resident company of the theatre.
 Spreadbury-Maher was also appointed Artistic Director in the same year.
 In October 2010, it was announced that the theatre would become "London's Little Opera House", the first new opera house in London for over 40 years.
-The first opera performed was an adaption of Rossini's Barber of Seville (or Salisbury) set in the times of Jane Austen.
+The first opera performed was Barber of Seville (or Salisbury), an adaption of Rossini set in the times of Jane Austen.
 Also in October 2010, Mark Ravenhill became associate director, and Jonathan Miller joined existing patrons Joanna Lumley, Janie Dee, Tom Stoppard and Alan Parker.

-The theatre continued to have multiple transfers and awards.
-In 2011 the theatre wins an Olivier Award for Best New Opera Performance for Opera Up Close's La Bohemè, and the following year Vieux Carre by Tennessee Williams receives its UK premiere before transferring to the West End.
-Other notable productions which premiered at Kings Head Theatre include Shock Treatment, the sequel to The Rocky Horror Picture Show and Trainspotting, the Edinburgh Festival and touring hit which has had over 900 performances.
+The theatre continued to receive multiple transfers and awards.
+In 2011, the theatre won an Olivier Award for Best New Opera Performance for Opera Up Close's La Bohème, and the following year Vieux Carre by Tennessee Williams received its UK premiere before transferring to the West End.
+Other notable productions that premiered at the King's Head Theatre include Shock Treatment – the sequel to The Rocky Horror Picture Show – and Trainspotting, the Edinburgh Festival and touring hit which has had over 900 performances.

 In the period before the Covid-19 pandemic, the theatre started to build its reputation for producing LGBTQ+ work, with notable titles including 5 Guys Chillin and Kevin Elyot's Coming Clean.

-Adam Spreadbury-Maher stepped down in 2020.
+Adam Spreadbury-Maher stepped down as Artistic Director in 2020.